opendocsg/slw-judgments-backfill/2017_SGHC_240/report.md

 26     The need for general deterrence has thus been repeatedly emphasised by Parliament.
 Dangerous driving offences remain prevalent to-date.
 The Prosecution cites the latest statistics released by the Traffic Police that demonstrate that the number of accidents resulting in injuries has

-increased in recent years. [note: 15] General deterrence aims to educate and deter other like-minded members of the general public by making an example of a particular offender, and offences affecting public safety, especially if they are prevalent, warrant general deterrence: _Public Prosecutor v Law Aik Meng_ [2007] 2 SLR(R) 814 at [24(d)] and [25(a)].
+increased in recent years. [note: 15] General deterrence aims to educate and deter other like-minded members of the general public by making an example of a particular offender, and offences affecting public safety, especially if they are prevalent, warrant general deterrence: _Public Prosecutor v Law Aik Meng_ <span class="citation">[2007] 2 SLR(R) 814</span> at [24(d)] and [25(a)].
 Hence, the mischief targeted behind dangerous driving and the need for general deterrence are both clear.

 27     Equally relevant is the role of specific deterrence which has been inherently built into the sentencing regime for the offence through the tiered punishment ranges.
 The legislative intention is clear that repeat offenders of dangerous driving should be subject to an enhanced level of punishment.
 In _Koh Thiam Huat_ , it was thus held (at [60]) that a court may also take into account a compounded offence under the RTA (or its subsidiary legislation) to better give effect to the need for specific deterrence.